 Campaign Email: info@kerrifordelaware.com

-Campaign Website: www.monicashockleyporter.com/
+Campaign Website: www.kerrifordelaware.com

-Neighborhood/area of residence: Clayton
+Neighborhood/area of residence: Magnolia

 Q: What are the most important challenges facing our state, and how do you propose to address them?